 Either way, the Go’s setup is ideal for allowing users to find their favorite method and stick to it.
 It’s also great for anyone who enjoys tinkering with their morning brew.

 As an example, I use a number-six grind with 22 grams of beans, and water to the second to last line on the inside of the Go, plunge, and add my hot water.
 Then I top it off with milk to the last line.
 I have no doubts that if I wanted to switch up my routine I could, which is a huge bonus.

-Regardless of the method you choose to use, I firmly believe that the AeroPress Go is miles superior to the already amazing original.
+Regardless of the method you choose to use, I firmly believe that the AeroPress Go is much better for travel then the already amazing original.
 You can take your original traveling, as there is an included accessory bag, but the Go makes this even easier (I tested this via a weekend work trip).

 The style of the cup and lid make it more compact and less clunky.
 Additionally, the cup and lid make great places to set used accessories in order to keep them off your work surface.
 Lastly, the Go admittedly looks much better on the cupboard shelf or counter.